He's Back (The Man Behind the Mask): Track listing

-12" single

-In other media

-A reference to the song is made in the 2005 Friday the 13th tie-in novel Friday the 13th: Hate-Kill-Repeat; while attending a party, a character notices that the song being played is by Alice Cooper and that the premise of it involves "something about a man behind a mask".

-The song is also heard in the credits sequence in Friday the 13th: The Game.

 Charts

 Cover versions

 The song has been covered by some other artists.
 Finnish metal band Children of Bodom recorded a version in 2002, but was never released, and "He's Back" has been performed live by another Finnish metal band, Lordi.
 In addition, the song was covered by One Man Army and the Undead Quartet, which was released on the Swedish death metal group's 2007 album Error in Evolution.
+Synthpop artist Digital Love released a version for Halloween 2022.